tagtime/TagTime/README.md

 The src directory currently contains Python code contributed by Jonathan Chang for a new back-end for TagTime.
 It hasn't yet been integrated.
 It also contains the source for an Android app by Bethany Soule (bsoule) with contributions by Michael Janssen (jamuraa).

-Thanks also to Jesse Aldridge, Kevin Lochner, and Rob Felty for contributions to the code.
+Thanks also to Paul Fenwick, Jesse Aldridge, Kevin Lochner, and Rob Felty for contributions to the code.

 # Installation and Quick Start